THE TAXIDERMIST'S DIARY

 7. Health.
 Being a vegetarian means being healthier, so spending less on health care.

 “Well, that’s just sad,” Jon said – proving point #10.

+Courtney and Mom are mostly vegetarian.
+Dad and Grandpa Fred aren’t, not at all.
+People have probably been eating animals for a million years, and that isn’t going to stop all at once.
+Bacon frying smells great even to me.
 But people can change.
 Like, when I was a kid and I used to fish with Gramps, I put worms on my own hook.
 No way I’d do that now.
 I couldn’t.

-The point that I’m leading up to is that taxidermy isn’t the same as research but they have something in common.
+The point I’m leading up to is that taxidermy isn’t the same as research on animals, but they do have something in common.

 For people to do either of them, animals have to die.